SOBotics/Belisarius/docs/index.md

 ### The question/answer body is run through the following filters:

- - TextRemoved; 80% or more of the body must have been removed and then it must have a [Jaro Winkler][3] score of less than 0.6
+ - `TextRemoved`; 80% or more of the body must have been removed and then it must have a [Jaro Winkler][3] score of less than 0.6
- - BlacklistedWords; certain words are appended to posts.
+ - `BlacklistedWords`; certain words are appended to posts.
 The bot reads a separate file for questions and answers.
 Both hold a list of keywords to watch for
- - CodeRemoved; the bot watches for all code being removed
+ - `CodeRemoved`; the bot watches for all code being removed
- - FewUniqueCharacters; the body must either be 30 plus characters long and have less than 7 unique characters or be 100 plus characters long and have less than 16 unique characters
+ - `FewUniqueCharacters`; the body must either be 30 plus characters long and have less than 7 unique characters or be 100 plus characters long and have less than 16 unique characters
- - RepeatedWords; this is when an edit is made were all the body is replaced with repeated words.
+ - `RepeatedWords`; this is when an edit is made were all the body is replaced with repeated words.
 The bot will output if 5 or less unique words are found
- - VeryLongWord; the bot checks the post for a word longer than 50 characters long.
+ - `VeryLongWord`; the bot checks the post for a word longer than 50 characters long.
 Code is removed before the check is done

 ### Edit summaries are run through the following filters:

- - BlacklistedWords; certain words are used within the edit summaries.
+ - `BlacklistedWords`; certain words are used within the edit summaries.
 The bot holds a separate file for question edit summaries and answer edit summaries.
 Both hold a list of keywords to watch for
- - OffensiveWord; the bot checks for offensive language used within the edit summary.
+ - `OffensiveWord`; the bot checks for offensive language used within the edit summary.
 This is done via a separate regex file

 ## Accounts